Alcohol Withdrawal & Detox

 Home detox packages are available.

 An addictions specialist nurse attends and oversees your detox, including withdrawal symptoms, offering initial support in person, and later, by telephone.

 Whilst home alcohol detox can be a suitable option for those drinking less alcohol, or with unavoidable practical commitments, it’s not a cure for alcoholism, and in most cases we recommend a residential stay to deal more fully with alcoholism in your life, and its causes.

-In the majority of cases, detoxing in a residential clinic is safer, and more comfortable.
+In the majority of cases, treatment for alcohol addiction in a residential clinic is safer, and more comfortable.

-Your symptoms are monitored, and adjustments can be made by clinicians to ensure your detox goes smoothly.
+Your alcohol withdrawal symptoms are monitored, and adjustments can be made by clinicians to ensure your detox goes smoothly.

 Residential alcohol detox offers safety in being physically away from your alcoholic triggers, and the stressors in life that would previously have caused you to turn to alcohol, to cope with.

 Gaining the emotional breathing space to detox is one of the biggest advantages of residential treatment, and provides a greater chance for longer term success, than attempting to detox alone or in a community setting.

 Detox As Part Of A Bigger Treatment Plan

 Detoxing from alcohol is usually one step of a bigger plan, to tackle the psychological and lifestyle issues that have resulted in alcoholism, and its consequences in your life.